How to light product photography and take high-quality photos of items you make to sell.

-For now, forget about learning all of those techniques.
-Start with a few basic lighting setups that are easy for a beginner photographer to get right and require minimal equipment.
+Forget about learning all of those fancy techniques (for now).
+Start with a few basic lighting setups that will set you up for success.

 You can learn more advanced lighting techniques later if you like.

 Avoid using both types of light at the same time to light the same photo.
 For example, don't set up to photograph your products in front of a window and then add an artificial light source into the mix.

-Working with mixed lighting is more difficult than working with a single type of light.
-There's no need to add extra complications to your product photography, so stick with a single type of light.
+Working with mixed lighting is more difficult than working with a single type of lighting.
+There's no need to add extra complications to your photography.
+Do yourself a huge favor, and stick with a single type of light.